Advanced Inventory Management FAQ

 How much should I order?

-The amount of inventory to be ordered can be based on the difference between the preferred stock level and the reorder point.
-The preferred stock level can be set manually.
-You can also let NetSuite autocalculate the preferred stock level based on the number of days of inventory you want to keep.
-For example, you may want to always keep 5 days worth of inventory on hand.
+The amount you order is usually the difference between your preferred stock level and your reorder point.
+You can set your preferred stock level manually, or let NetSuite calculate it based on how many days of inventory you want to keep.
+For example, you might want to keep 5 days worth of inventory on hand.

-This diagram shows the expected inventory level with the safety stock and preferred stock level incorporated.
+This diagram shows the expected inventory level with the safety stock and preferred stock level included.

 Preference Stock